Skip to main content

 Steps to ensure compliance

-When filling out the certified payroll form (Form WH-347), contractors and subcontractors should avoid common mistakes to ensure compliance:
+When filling out the certified payroll form (Form WH-347 or NYC Certified Payroll Report), contractors and subcontractors should avoid common mistakes to ensure compliance:

 • Before starting a project, review the prevailing wage determinations specific to your project’s location and job classifications.